jspsych/jsPsych/docs/reference/jspsych-pluginAPI.md

 #### Description

 Method that belongs to the AudioPlayer class.
 Stops the audio loaded into the audio buffer of the AudioPlayer instance for a particular file.
 If the audio is an HTML5 audio object it pauses it.
 If the audio is a Webaudio API object it stops it.
+This will regenerate the audio player, allowing you to call the `play()` method upon it again.

 #### Example